How can I make my document or template show a preview?

 Why you don’t want to add a preview picture

 Although there are some situations where a preview picture of a template can be helpful, it is rarely helpful for documents and greatly increases the file size.
 (Note that the screen shots that follow are from Word 2003.
-The principles are unchanged in Word 2007/2010, but different handling of previews and "thumbnails" in Windows Vista and Windows 7 muddies the waters considerably.)
+The principles are unchanged in Word 2007 and above, but different handling of previews and “thumbnails” in Windows Vista and Windows 7 muddies the waters considerably; see discussion below.)

 If you look at the templates that ship with Word, you’ll see that some of them, notably “Blank Document” (that is, Normal.dot), don’t have a preview picture (see Figure 2).
 The reason for this is simple: because there is no content in the file, the only thing a preview would display would be the general shape of the paper (without even giving an indication of the size).